De Rham comparison and Poincar\'e duality for rigid varieties: Introduction

 Given the general theory developed in \cite{Diao/Lan/Liu/Zhu:lrhrv}, the main new ingredient is the definition of a period sheaf that works for the cohomology with compact support.
 To give a flavor of what it looks like, consider the simplest situation where $U$ is a smooth rigid analytic variety that admits a smooth compactification $X$ such that $U = X - D$ for some smooth divisor $D$.
-Then we equip $X$ with the log structure defined by $D$ \Ref{as in \cite[\aEx \logadicexlogadicspncd]{Diao/Lan/Liu/Zhu:laske}}, and equip $D$ with the pullback of the log structure of $X$ along the closed immersion $\imath: D \to X$ \Ref{as in \cite[\aEx \logadicexlogadicspncdstrictclimm]{Diao/Lan/Liu/Zhu:laske}}.
+Then we equip $X$ with the log structure defined by $D$ \Pth{as in \cite[\aEx \logadicexlogadicspncd]{Diao/Lan/Liu/Zhu:lasfr}}, and equip $D$ with the pullback of the log structure of $X$ along the closed immersion $\imath: D \to X$ \Pth{as in \cite[\aEx \logadicexlogadicspncdstrictclimm]{Diao/Lan/Liu/Zhu:lasfr}}.
 We emphasize that the log structure of $D$ is nontrivial, and that it is crucial to equip $D$ with such a log structure.
 For this reason, we denote $D$ with this nontrivial log structure by $D^\partial$.
 Then the \Qtn{correct} period sheaf for our purpose is the sheaf

 on $X_\proket$, the pro-Kummer \'etale site of $X$, where $\OBdlX{X}$ and $\OBdlX{D^\partial}$ are the period sheaves on $X_\proket$ and $D^\partial_\proket$, respectively, as in \cite[\aDef \logRHdefOBdl]{Diao/Lan/Liu/Zhu:lrhrv}.
-Note that this is \emph{not} the same as the naive $!$-pushforward to $X_\proket$ of the period sheaf on $U_\proet$.
+Note that, in general, this is \emph{not} the same as the naive $!$-pushforward to $X_\proket$ of the period sheaf on $U_\proet$.
 Once the period sheaf is constructed, the remaining arguments follow similar strategies as in \cite{Diao/Lan/Liu/Zhu:lrhrv}, sometimes with generalizations.

-As an application of Theorem \ref{thm-intro}, we obtain a version of Poincar\'e duality for the \Pth{rational} $p$-adic \'etale cohomology of smooth rigid analytic varieties \Ref{see Theorem \ref{thm-trace-et} for more complete statements}: \begin{thm} Suppose that $U$ is a smooth rigid analytic variety over $k$ of pure dimension $d$ that is of the form $U = X - Z$, where $X$ is a proper rigid analytic variety over $k$, and where $Z$ is a closed rigid analytic subvariety of $X$.
+As an application of the methods developed in the proof of Theorem \ref{thm-intro}, we obtain a version of Poincar\'e duality for the \Pth{rational} $p$-adic \'etale cohomology of smooth rigid analytic varieties \Pth{see Theorem \ref{thm-trace-et} for more complete statements}: \begin{thm} Suppose that $U$ is a smooth rigid analytic variety over $k$ of pure dimension $d$ that is of the form $U = X - Z$, where $X$ is a proper rigid analytic variety over $k$, and where $Z$ is a closed rigid analytic subvariety of $X$.
 Then there is a canonical trace morphism

 whose formation is compatible with the excision and Gysin isomorphisms defined by complements of smooth divisors.
 In addition, for each $\bZ_p$-local system $\bL$ on $U_\et$ \Pth{which is not necessarily de Rham}, with $\bL_{\bQ_p} := \bL \otimes_{\bZ_p} \bQ_p$, we have a canonical perfect pairing